MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_EnableAzureADMultiFactorAuthentication.md

 **IMPORTANT** - An Azure AD Premium license is required for this exercise.

-### Exercise 1 - Review and enable Multifactor Authentication in Azure
+### Exercise 1 - Review and enable Multi-factor Authentication in Azure

 #### Task 1 - Review Azure Multi-Factor Authentication options